Dushanthimadhushika3/Customer-Segmentation-using-RFM-Model-KMean-Algorithm/README.md

 cluster 1 - Recent Customers - high R, middle F and low M cluster 2 - Potential Loyalist - middle level of all R,F,M cluster 3 - At Risk Customers - low R, high F,M

+There are a high number of Hibernating customers and a low number of Potential loyalist customers.